shoppersaysso/shoppersaysso.github.io/_posts/2017-12-03-straydar_an_app_to_report_stray_cats.markdown

 Enter Straydar.

-Stradar is an app built to report stray cat sightings.
+Straydar is an app built to report stray cat sightings.
 You can report a stray cat sighting by filling out a simple form with basic information and the location you spotted the cat.
 You can even upload an image if you managed to snap a photo on your phone.
 You can then filter through the list of already reported sightings to try to find specific cats.

 The idea is to help track stray cats and also to help locate ones that might be lost cats that their owners are looking for.